f7media/cacheflow/README.md

 =========
-f7cacheflow Extension
+cacheflow Extension
 =========

-The "f7cacheflow" extension provides a cache management solution for TYPO3 CMS, allowing you to flow the pages cache and keep it up-to-date.
+The "cacheflow" extension provides a cache management solution for TYPO3 CMS, allowing you to flow the pages cache and keep it up-to-date.
 It includes a CLI-command that can be executed from the command-line directly as well as be invoked as Scheduler task.
 This process aims to ensure that the cache is always up-to-date and delivers the latest content to your TYPO3 website visitors.